verrazzano/docs/content/en/docs/setup/backup/prerequisites.md

 ### Velero Operator Prerequisite

-You can now create the following objects as follows:
+You can now create the following objects as shown here:

 - Create a file `backup-secret.txt` having the object store credentials as shown below.